-AVRDC headquarters is located adjacent to the Southern Taiwan Science Park, just south of Shanhua, Tainan City in southern Taiwan, on a 117-hectare campus containing research fields, laboratories, glasshouses, administration buildings and accommodation for international staff, students and guests.
+Adjacent to the Southern Taiwan Science Park, just south of Shanhua, Tainan City in southern Taiwan, the World Vegetable Center headquarters campus covers a 117-hectare area containing research fields, laboratories, glasshouses, administration buildings and accommodation for international staff, students and guests.

 The research farm comprises 100 hectares of flood irrigated research fields, including 5 hectares that are nationally certified for organic production and 6 hectares nationally certified for biotech crop research.
 A flood mitigation program in conjunction with the neighboring Science Park secures the farm from storm damage.
 The Center is equipped with 40 nethouses mainly used for regeneration of genebank accessions and 72 glasshouses for year-round crop production.
 A secure negative pressure high-tech glasshouse is available for biotech research.
 The Center produces its own compost for use experimental use.